Asian Markets Mostly Up After Shock Fed Cut Sinks Wall St - UrduPoint

 All three main indexes on Wall Street ended almost three percent down.

-Seoul was the standout, surging more than two percent as South Korea -- which is the worst hit country outside China -- reported a sharp drop in new cases of the virus.
+Seoul was the standout, surging more than two percent as South Korea -- which is the worst-hit country outside China -- reported a sharp drop in new cases of the virus, while the government is planning a $10 stimulus budget.

-But Hong Kong dipped 0.1 percent in the afternoon as a gauge of Hong Kong manufacturing, construction, wholesale, retail and services fell to its lowest level on record in February.
+Hong Kong eased 0.2 percent as a gauge of manufacturing, construction, wholesale, retail and services in the city fell to its lowest level in February since it started being recorded in mid-1998.

 The market was being supported by the city's de facto central bank cutting rates with the Fed owing to the local dollar's link to the US unit.

+In early trade, London rose 0.2 percent, Paris added 0.1 percent and Frankfurt was flat.

-- Oil up on output cut hope - Despite the broad gains, observers pointed out that the effect of central bank action was limited and world leaders needed to work together to battle the outbreak, which has killed more than 3,000 people and infected around 92,000.
+- Oil up on output cut hope - Despite the broad gains, observers pointed out that the effect of central bank action was limited and world leaders needed to work together to battle the outbreak, which has killed around 3,200 people and infected more than 93,000.

 "As the spread of the coronavirus continues and the chances of containment become slimmer, the impact on the global economy is likely to be sizeable," said Anna Stupnytska, of Fidelity International.